Resolution Playbooks

 Escalate

-The matrix uses the same operating boundary as the product: resolve low-risk cases, ask for approval when policy requires it, and escalate when the evidence points outside safe endpoint remediation.
-If your team needs extra checks, vendor-specific steps, or customer-specific branches, automation workflows extend the playbook path without changing the included catalogue.
+Each playbook is a governed resolution contract.
+It defines what GenticFlow checks, what it may fix, when it must ask for approval, how success is verified, and what evidence is written back to the ticket.
+Every playbook holds the same boundary: resolve low-risk cases, ask for approval when policy requires it, and escalate when the evidence points outside safe device action.
+If your team needs environment-specific support logic, vendor-specific steps, or customer-specific branches, automation workflows extend the playbook path without changing the included catalogue.

-Routine cases can run and verify without a technician when policy allows.
+Routine cases can run, verify, and close with a complete resolution record when policy allows.

 Some actions are ticket-only, approval-gated, or escalated based on risk.

-The AI engineer gathers evidence but does not remediate automatically.
+GenticFlow gathers evidence but does not run fixes automatically.

 L1 chat quick actions